 Below are some updated 2016-2017 car accident statistics for Maryland and the United States.
-You can find statistics for the settlement value of car and truck accident claims in Maryland here.
+Elsewhere, we provide the settlement value of car and truck accident claims in Maryland and drunk driving statistics.

 The following car accident statistics are offered just to give a context of the scope of the problem and to highlight some of the points we have been making:

 - smaller cars that come with better gas mileage cause more severe injuries in accidents,

 - we still need to get stronger on our laws regarding drunk driving, and

 - we need to continue to explore the risk of car accidents associated with cell phone usage.